vahid-dan/deployed-forecasts/README.md

 3- Now you can apply your desired changes to the rest of the codebase and tweak the forecast parameters in the configuration files.

-4- Fork https://github.com/FLARE-forecast/deployed-forecasts repository into your GitHub account.

-5- Create a new JSON file in your newly forked "deployed-forecasts" repository, `fcre-2021.json`, for instance, and add the following content and modify it to reflect your desired retroactive forecast run. `number_of_runs` is the duration of the forecast period in days plus the cold start days.
+4- Create a new JSON file, `fcre-2021.json`, for instance, and add the following content and modify it to reflect your desired retroactive forecast run. `number_of_runs` is the duration of the forecast period in days plus the cold start days.

 ```JSON
 {